+Updated May 6, 2019.
 Live Nation, the nation’s top ticket-selling concert promoter, has teamed up with Grammy-award winning musician Questlove to launch cheesesteaks made with vegan Impossible meat.
-The meatless cheesesteak will be available at 40 music venues across the nation this summer.

 Called Questlove’s Cheesesteak, the namesake sandwich features Impossible Foods’ updated plant-based meat, called Impossible 2.0.
 Made from soy protein, the vegan meat has a taste and texture similar to beef thanks to heme, an iron-rich compound derived from soybeans.
 A Live Nation representative confirmed that the cheese on the sandwich is dairy-based.

-Later this month, the meat-free sandwich will be served at Philadelphia’s Citizens Bank Park for all 81 Phillies games during baseball season — a nod to Questlove’s Philadelphia roots.
+The Questlove Cheesesteak was first served at Philadelphia’s Citizens Bank Park for all 81 Phillies games during baseball season — a nod to the musician’s Philadelphia roots.

 “To have the Phillies and Live Nation as our initial partners is great as it speaks to my love for my hometown of Philadelphia combined with my love of music,” Questlove stated regarding his product’s launch.